 - Date of testing and version of the model tested

 - What was the aim of the test

 - What is the suspected cause for the error

 - Use simple data, such as 0.1 and 200, so that you can immediately see whether results of formula are correct.

 - Minimize problems by crosschecking for results separately e.g. using real data and compare the spreadsheet results against more than one calculated answer from previously solved problems.
 Never trust a new spreadsheet (or one where changes have been made to it).

 - Run the model, just as actual business users would, by using the instructions provided and real input data.

-- Besides Spreadsheet Professional, Excel has a number of inbuilt tools to help test models.
+- Besides our recommended Excel Auditing Tool, Excel has a number of inbuilt tools to help test models.